SabrinaStaicu/joblish-backend/README.md

 All the api requests from both frontend apps access this app to send data or receive data from the database

+## About The Project
+### Backend
+- It is build using the Spring Boot framework, we use annotations for the components
+- It uses Lombok to get rid of boilerplate code
+- At startup the database is populated with preset data by implementing the CommandLineRunner class in a component
+- We use a Postgresql database and Hibernate for ORM
+- It uses Spring Security to secure endpoints
+- We check data with Javax Bean Validation
+### Frontend
+- It is developed using React hooks and and classes
+- We use axios for creating http requests and obtaining data from the backend
+- The design is made mostly in CSS with minimal inline styling
+- For state management we chose Jotai

 ### Technologies
 #### Backend